DmitryLyakh/CUDA_Tutorial/README.md

 https://github.com/DmitryLyakh/CUDA_Tutorial.git

 BUILD:
-1. Prerequisites: Linux, g++ 5+, CUDA 9+
+1. Prerequisites: Linux, g++ 5+, CUDA 9+.
-2. Update CUDA_INC and CUDA_LIB paths in the Makefile
+2. Update CUDA_INC and CUDA_LIB paths in the Makefile (if needed).
-3. Adjust the -arch=sm_35 flag to your GPU compute capability.
+3. Adjust CUDA_ARCH in the Makefile to your GPU compute capability.
+4. If your g++ compiler is too new for CUDA, provide an older one in CUDA_HOST.
-4. make
+5. make